top of page

 A Charismatic Communicator

 At the heart of Reckord’s legacy was his profound connection with the Jamaican people, forged through his engaging role at the Jamaica Broadcasting Corporation (JBC).
-Recognizing his unique ability to captivate audiences, Ken Maxwell, director of rural programs, beckoned Reckord to join the station.
+Recognising his unique ability to captivate audiences, Ken Maxwell, director of rural programs, beckoned Reckord to join the station.
 His initial focus was on commercial fishing, but his talent quickly propelled him into a wider array of topics, including live coverage of national elections.

 With a voice that resonated across the island, Carol became a trusted friend in the living rooms of countless Jamaicans.